Never miss an important update |

 If you are asked to invest your pension money in any financial product or opportunity, get advice from a reputed financial expert or organisation.

 Check with whom you are dealing.
-Sometimes clone firms pretend to be genuine FCA authorised firms.
+Sometimes, clone firms pretend to be genuine FCA-authorised firms.

 If you suspect you have been scammed, contact the Consumer Helpline and fill in the reporting forms.

-Also, contact Action fraud or contact the Pension Advisory services.
+Also, contact Action Fraud or contact the Pension Advisory services.

-If you have already invested, fraudsters may contact you again to tell you ways to get your money back or sell your details to other criminals.
-The follow-up scams are different from previous frauds, where they may ask you to pay a small fee to get your invested money back.
-Always be aware of such tactics and protect the staff, clients and members from such scams.
+The follow-up scams differ from previous frauds, where they may ask you to pay a small fee to get your invested money back.
+Always be aware of such tactics and protect the staff, clients and members from scams.

 The most common Scam Investments include :